Body basics for raising healthy girls

 - Listen to experts’ advice on hearing.
 Around 1 out of 5 teens have slight hearing loss.
 Remind your girl to lower the volume on personal music players, and read information about hearing safety together.

 - Watch for signs of problems, like sudden weight loss and trouble sleeping.
 Talk with your child’s doctor if you have concerns.

 - Know your family medical history.
 Talk with your daughter about family medical issues in age-appropriate ways.
 You can create a family health history.

-Content last reviewed January 11, 2011
+Content last reviewed April 15, 2014

 Page last updated June 02, 2014